UmassJin/Leetcode/Design/OS_concepts/Dynamo_Design.md

     * Fourth, Dynamo is built for latency sensitive applications that require at least 99.9% of read and write operations to be performed within a few hundred milliseconds.

-* System Interfaces
+### System Interfaces
     * get(key): The get(key) operation locates the object replicas associated with the key in the storage system and returns a single object or a list of objects with conflicting versions along with a context.
     * The put(key, context, object) operation determines where the replicas of the object should be placed based on the associated key, and writes the replicas to disk.

+### Different Algorithm
+* Partition and Replication using consistent hashing
+* consistency is facilitated by object versioning
+* The consistency among replicas during updates is maintained by a quorum-like technique and a decentralized replica synchronization protocol.

-* Partition Algorithm
+#### Partition Algorithm
 * Introduction
     * 1. divides the hash space into Q equally sized partitions
     * 2. each node is assigned Q/S tokens where S is the number of nodes in the system.